+conference.
+The conference is to be held right after the Ninth RoboCup International Competitions and Conferences.
 RoboCup-05 (at the same site) and right before the Fifth International Workshop on Epigenetic Robotics (EpiRob-05, in Nara).
 Several joint sessions/events between these meetings will be organized.

-- Users' (social) responses to machines - Perception of a human operator in a machine - Users' responses when they assume that a human operator is controlling the machine at the background. - Users' responses when they assume that the machine is working completely automatically. - Two extreme cases - Non-human appearance with assumption of a human operator - Human appearance with no assumption of a human operator
+Users' (social) responses to machines

+- Perception of a human operator in a machine - Users' responses when they are made assume that a human operator is controlling the machine at the background. - Users' responses when they assume that the machine is working completely automatically. - Two extreme cases - Non-human appearance with assumption of a human operator - Human appearance with no assumption of a human operator

-- Users' (social) responses to machines - Differences in users' responses bet. when perceiving a human and when not - Users' active personification of a machine - Users tend to treat a machine like a human (living object) more when they receive more benefits from the machine. - Personification is often done. - Human-shape (appearance) is not always needed. - How to make users perceive a human in a machine?
+Users' (social) responses to machines

+- Differences in users' responses bet. when perceiving a human and when not - Users' active personification of a machine - Users tend to treat a machine like a human (living object) more when they receive more benefits from the machine. - Personification is often done. - Human-shape (appearance) is not always needed. - How to make users perceive a human in a machine?